na-na-hi/renget/archive/hi3bounty3copy.md

 ##### G3

 Roughly in priority; will vary depending on your account.
 Many G3 stigmatas listed here are farmed to transmute into their G4 counterpart.
-So if you have a lightning valkryie, you'll probably be farming Ishikawa Goemon to transmute to Handel
+So if you have a lightning Valkyrie, you'll probably be farming Ishikawa Goemon to transmute to Handel

 - | Why You Should Farm It | When to forge
 -- | -- | --